 The literature also refers to

-was crushed within its chicken wire protective sleeve by a
+was crushed within its chicken wire protective sleeve by a malevolent

-growing branches, treating them with 4,000 ppm of NAA, and
+actively growing branches, treating them with 4,000 ppm of NAA, and

 placing them in a mix of equal parts of sand, peat, and styrofoam chips

 are usually trained to a vase shape.
 The

 cms to balance the tree.
 Inward growing branches are removed to open

-up to 300 fruit per tree may be
+up to 300 fruit per tree may be produced.

-- Quick overview of the whole lucuma scene, from trees,
+Quick overview of the whole lucuma scene, from trees, plantations,

-- lucuma fruit growing in upland Andes for powder production - good
+lucuma fruit growing in upland Andes for powder production - good

 1. 'Pouteria lucuma'.
 Wikipedia.
 Accessed 11/07/2013